enlightn/enlightn/README.md

 Note that the class names should be fully qualified and escaped with double slashes as above.

+## Run At Least Once In Production

+If you truly want to get amazing recommendations from Enlightn, it is recommended that you at least run Enlightn once in production.

+Several of Enlightn's checks are environment specific.
+So, some tests that pass in your local environment, can fail in production.
+For instance, it is recommended to cache your routes in production but doing so in local is not recommended.

+In case you do not want to or cannot run Enlightn on production, you can set your `APP_ENV` variable to `production` on your local machine, run your deployment script and then run Enlightn.
+While this will miss out on server configurations, it will ensure that your deployment script contains the recommended performance enhancements for a production environment.

 ## Failed Checks

 All checks that fail will include a description of why they failed along with the associated lines of code (if applicable) and a link to the documentation for the specific check.